richardjharris/richardjharris.github.io/pages/jp/ta-form.md

-title: 'た-form: not just for the past'
+Title: 'た-form: not just for the past'
+Featured: The た form actually has 9 different uses!
+Category: Japanese

 When studying Japanese you often hear た used in some strange ways!
 When somebody finds something they are looking for, they don't say ある, they say